keu/docs/guides/intro-to-airflow.md

 Airflow can be used for almost any batch data pipeline, and there are a significant number of [documented use cases](https://soundcloud.com/the-airflow-podcast/use-cases) in the community.
 Because of its extensibility, Airflow is particularly powerful for orchestrating jobs with complex dependencies in multiple external systems.

-For example, the following diagram illustrates a complex use case that can be quickly accomplished with Airflow.
-By writing pipelines in code and using Airflow providers, you can integrate with any number of different, dependent systems with just a single platform for orchestration and monitoring.
+The following diagram illustrates a complex use case that can be accomplished with Airflow.
+By writing pipelines in code and using Airflow providers, you can integrate with any number of different systems with just a single platform for orchestration and monitoring.

 ![Example Use Case](/img/guides/example_pipeline.png)